Springer correspondence for exceptional Lie algebras and their duals in small characteristic: Springer correspondence for

 The nilpotent orbits in $\Lg$ for $G_2$ have been classified by Stuhler \cite{St} and those for $F_4$ by Holt and Spaltenstein \cite{HS}.
 It has been shown (see \cite{HS}) that for $x\in\cN_\Lg$, \beqn \dim\cB_x=\frac{\dim Z_G(x)-\on{rank}G}{2}, \eeqn where $\cB_x=\{gB\,|\,\on{Ad}(g^{-1})x\in\Lb\}$.
 We list the results here for the reader's convenience, see Tables \ref{tab:G2 g char2}, \ref{tab:G2 g char3} and \ref{tab:F4 g char3}.

 Note that the nilpotent orbits in $\Lg$ for $F_4$ in $\on{char}\tk=3$ and component groups of centralizers coincide with those in characteristic $0$.
 In particular, there are $4$ distinguished nilpotent orbits (where $x\in\cN_\Lg$ is distinguished if $Z(G)^0$ is a maximal torus in $Z_G(x)$) and every orbit contains an element that is distinguished in a Levi subgroup.
-As $\on{char}\tk=3$, all distinguished nilpotent elements in a proper Levi subgroup is regular.